 As a result of a QEF Election with respect to a non-U.S. entity that is a PFIC, we will be required to include in our gross income each year our pro rata share of such non-U.S. entity's ordinary earnings and net capital gains (such inclusions in gross income, "QEF Inclusions"), for each year in which the non-U.S. entity owned directly or indirectly by us is a PFIC, whether or not we receive cash in respect of its income.
 Thus, U.S. Holders may be required to report taxable income as a result of QEF Inclusions without corresponding receipts of cash.
 A shareholder may, however, elect to defer, until the occurrence of certain events, payment of the U.S. federal income tax attributable to QEF Inclusions for which no current distributions are received, but will be required to pay interest on the deferred tax computed by using the statutory rate of interest applicable to an extension of time for payment of tax.
-Net losses (if any) of a PFIC will not, however, pass through to us or to U.S. Holders may, over time, be taxed on amounts that, as an economic matter, exceed our net profits.
+Net losses (if any) of a PFIC will not, however, pass through to us or to U.S. Holders and may not be carried back or forward in computing such PFIC's ordinary earnings and net capital gain in other taxable years.
+Consequently, U.S. Holders may, over time, be taxed on amounts that, as an economic matter, exceed our net profits.
 Our tax basis in the shares of such non-U.S. entities, and a U.S. Holder's basis in our common shares, will be increased to reflect QEF Inclusions.
 No portion of the QEF Inclusion attributable to ordinary income will be eligible for the favorable tax rate generally applicable to "qualified dividend income" for individual and other non-corporate U.S. Holders.
 Amounts included as QEF Inclusions with respect to direct and indirect investments generally will not be taxed again when actually distributed.